jknowles/r_tutorial_ed/Tutorial5_BasicAnalytics.md

 ## [1] 4067
 ```

+- No difference between `n1` and `n2` but either improves model fit over the model without it

-# Diagnostic Check for Polynomials
+# Diagnostic Check for Linearity

 ```r
 library(lmtest)